khmaher/popgenomicsworkshop-structure/README.md

 distruct
 ```

-type: `ls` to check that the ‘K2TG.ps’ file has been created.
+type: `ls` to check that the `K2TG.ps` file has been created.
 Then go on to create two further plots for K=3 and K=4.
-To generate plots for three and four clusters we will modify the ‘drawparams’ file.
+To generate plots for three and four clusters we will modify the `drawparams` file.

 ```markdown
 nano drawparams
 ```

-Change every K2 to K3 and change the K-parameter on the line that starts ‘#define K’, save as the same name and re-run distruct.
+Change every K2 to K3 and change the K-parameter on the line that starts `‘#define K’`, save as the same name and re-run distruct.
 Repeat this for K=4.

 You should now have three plots.
 If you are using an interactive session (with qsh) you can open this in the gv viewer: